 An Arbitrageur is essentially a person who conducts arbitrage.
-And, arbitrage is the simultaneous purchase and sale of securities from different markets / segments in order to make a profit from the difference in price.
-Thus, an arbitrageur is an investor who seeks to profit from the difference in the price of security by buying and selling them quickly in different markets.
+And arbitrage is the simultaneous purchase and sale of securities from different markets/segments in order to make a profit from the difference in price.
+Thus, an arbitrageur is an investor who seeks to profit from the difference in the price of the security by buying and selling them quickly in different markets.

 Suppose Investor A finds that shares of Company X are traded on the NYSE (New York Stock Exchange) for $10.
 But on the LSE (London Stock Exchange), the same shares are traded for $11.
 Here, Investor A would buy shares of Company X on NYSE and sell the same shares on LSE to gain $1 per share.

 Arbitrageurs can also try to profit by using private information about a company.
 If, for example, a person has inside information about an impending takeover, they would buy the shares now to benefit from the price increase later.

 Who are Arbitrageurs?